What Is a Direct Stock Purchase Plan (DSPP)?

 What to Consider Before Buying DSPPs

-When Internet investing was new, people typically needed to pay significant fees to brokers to buy stock—so, in that era, direct stock purchase plans could be real money-savers for investors.
+When online investing was new, people typically needed to pay significant fees to brokers to buy stock.
+In that era, direct stock purchase plans could be money-savers for investors.
 Over time, though, fees for online investing have lessened, making this less distinctive of a benefit.

 The Takeaway

-At a high level, direct stock purchase plans are when individual investors can directly purchase shares of that company’s stock without the need for broker involvement.
-The benefits of DSPPs include often offering company shares at a discount, as well as helping investors who want just a smaller number of well-established stocks.
+Direct stock purchase plans are when individual investors can directly purchase shares of that company’s stock without the need for broker involvement.
+The benefits of DSPPs potentially include purchasing company shares at a discount, and not needing a broker to make the transaction.

 The downside of DSPPs is that a limited number of companies offer them, which means that an investor who invests solely through DSPPs may not have the best portfolio diversification.
-Plus, with brokerage commissions and fees rapidly shrinking, in many cases to zero, DSPPs have become a less essential way of cutting down trading costs.
+Plus, with brokerage commissions and fees rapidly shrinking, in many cases to zero, DSPPs have become a less essential way of cutting down trading costs for investors.

 SoFi Invest®